 Occupational medical examinations were conducted for the staff of the Ames Project (later the Ames Laboratory) as prescribed by the Medical Services of the Manhattan Project (Van Horn 1943; Wirth 1946).
-Preemployment examinations included a chest X-ray and urine analysis.
-Annual physical examinations also included a chest X-ray, and annual chest X-ray films dated back to 1946 were examined to verify an annual frequency.
+Pre-employment examinations included a chest X-ray and urine analysis.
+Periodic physical examinations also included a chest X-ray, and chest X-ray films dated back to 1946 were examined to verify the frequency.
 When work with beryllium oxide crucibles began in 1944, there was concern about beryllium dust and the potential for berylliosis (Spedding 1947).
-It is possible that more frequent chest X-rays were required for beryllium workers, but this could not be verified because no films or records from before 1946 were found [1].
+It is possible that chest X-rays were required more frequently for beryllium workers, but this could not be verified because no films or records from before 1946 were found [1].
 X-ray film records from the early and mid-1950s indicated that some (possibly beryllium) workers did receive chest X-rays on a quarterly frequency; other workers had chest X-rays on an annual or semiannual frequency.
-In 1957, the frequency of chest X-rays was changed to twice per year for all Ames Laboratory staff members (Van Bemmel 1957).
-X-ray film records indicated that the frequency of chest X-rays was changed to annual in 1960 and biannual in 1982.
+In 1957, the frequency of chest Xrays was changed to twice per year for all Ames Laboratory staff members (Van Bemmel 1957).
+Xray film records indicated that the frequency of chest X-rays was changed to annual in 1960 and biennial in 1982.
 The general frequencies of chest X-rays during various periods are summarized in Table 3-1.
-Although the projection for most chest X-rays was posterior-anterior (PA), some lateral (LAT) projections were also taken.
-The actual dates and projections of chest Xrays for workers were reported by Ames Laboratory in response to data requests for each claim.
+Although the projection for most chest X-rays was posterior-anterior (PA), some lateral (LAT) projections were also taken, particularly in the 1963 to 1964 time frame and during the preemployment exam.
+The actual dates and projections of chest X-rays for workers were reported by Ames Laboratory in response to data requests for each claim.
+The records often contain the original X-ray request forms as well as a summary list from the records staff at Ames.
+The summary list is helpful when the dates are not readable on the original forms.
+However, some of the original information is lost on the summary lists.
+For example, the summary list sometimes lists "torso" or "shoulder/side view of chest".
+The dose reconstructor should interpret this to mean a LAT chest projection.
+While the records occasionally contain evidence of other X-ray examinations such as extremities or lumbar spine, these are not assumed to have been part of the occupational health screening process because of their infrequent occurrence.

 Table 3-1.
-Chest X-ray frequencies.
+Chest X-ray screening frequency.